|

 Over many years as a teacher and mentor, I've warned other writers about self-publishing.
 "Do you have a substantial amount of money to invest?"
 I'd ask.
 "How much do you know about marketing?"
 "How will you fill orders and handle distribution?"

 So my own plunge into self-publishing was carefully considered.
-I already have two books which sell steadily, and since one is a guide to low-cost publicity, I'm certainly a savvy marketer.
-So with a careful plan, I dove into the deep end of the pool with my third book, "Mewsings/Musings," launched a year ago.
+I already had two books which sell steadily, and since one is a guide to low-cost publicity, I'm certainly a savvy marketer.
+So with a careful plan, I dove into the deep end of the pool with my third book, "Mewsings/Musings," launched in 2001.

 My timing was perfect, although I didn't realize it then.
 I financed this venture by cashing in a poorly-performing mutual fund.
 Then, right after the stock market tanked, a frightening scenario developed in the publishing world.
 As Stoddart/General collapsed, leaving unsold books languishing in warehouses and royalties in limbo, it was clear that authors and small publishers were going to take the worst hit.
 Even writers who had signed contracts with a now-defunct publisher found themselves in deep water.